top of page

 Mondays in term time: Stay and Play for families with pre-school children

-Tuesdays between March – October: Gardening
+Tuesdays between March – October: Gardening with the Platt Hall Garden Volunteers

 How to find Platt Hall

-Platt Hall is in the north west corner of Platt Fields Park at the junction of Platt Lane and Wilmslow Road.
+Platt Hall is in the north east corner of Platt Fields Park at the junction of Platt Lane and Wilmslow Road.
 Walking entrances through the park are by the bus stop on Wilmslow Road and between the Hall and Holy Trinity Church on Platt Lane.

 • Find out more about the latest opportunities to work with Platt Hall, including job vacancies, freelance opportunities and artist call-outs.
 We are part of Manchester City Council (MCC), and you can also find all our vacancies on the council’s central jobs website